redhat-openshift-ecosystem/opct/docs/user.md

 ##### Option B: Machine Set

 If you have support for OpenShift's Machine API then you can create a new `MachineSet` to configure the labels and taints.
 See [OpenShift documentation](https://docs.openshift.com/container-platform/latest/machine_management/creating-infrastructure-machinesets.html#binding-infra-node-workloads-using-taints-tolerations_creating-infrastructure-machinesets) on how to configure a new `MachineSet`.
-Note that at the time of certification testing, OpenShift's product documentation may not mention your infrastructure provider yet!
+Note that at the time of conformance testing, OpenShift's product documentation may not mention your infrastructure provider yet!

 Here is a `MachineSet` YAML snippet on how to configure the label and taint as well: